azure-96/cb-pricing-system/README.md

-# Convertible Bond Pricing Project
+# Convertible Bond Pricing System

 This repository provides a modular and extensible framework for pricing convertible bonds (CBs) using multiple models including Black-Scholes (BS), Callable Convertible Bond (CCB), and Monte Carlo (MC) simulation.
 It is designed to allow easy customization and integration with additional models or datasets.